besford/Password-Usability-Analysis/README.md

 # Password Usability Analysis
-This project represents a usability study of two password authentication schemas and an implementation for a proposed alternative system.
+This project represents a usability study of two different password authentication schemas and an implementation for a proposed alternative.
 All work featured herein was submitted in satisfaction of the requirements outlined in project 2 of the winter 2018 session of COMP3008.

 ## Files
 ```